Step 1: Submit Your Application

 To ensure your timely graduation, transfer students who have completed (or are in the process of completing) 60 or more credits should select an intended major (not “undecided/exploratory”).
-See a list of all of UB’s academic programs in the Undergraduate Catalog.
+Visit UB’s Undergraduate Catalog to see a list of all of UB’s academic programs.
 On your application, select an intended major that interests you.